grepdisc/kindfools/_pages/wovenevent.md

 <br>
 # The Woven Event: Tell, Write, Share Monday, February 19, 2024

-We gather for a special event on February 19, 2024 at 6:00pm until 9:00pm
+We gather for a special event on February 19, 2024 at 6:00pm until 9:00pm at Inspiration Point located at 483 Elmwood Avenue, Buffalo, NY 14222.

 **The Woven Event** is a collaboration by the facilitators of 3 local poetry workshops to provide a single experience building on each of their strengths